 - 256-Bit Encryption: “But what if somebody hacks into my password database!?
 Then they’ll have everything!!”
 There are ways to make sure that using a password manager is secure, but on 1Password has done everything on its end to secure your passwords.
 Most of it is technical jargon, but the basics of the encryption rely on a secret key that is generated locally on your device, not store on 1Password servers.

 - Individual and Family Plans: The beauty of a family plan is the ability to create separate “vaults” for each member of the family, as well as one to share.
-For example, I have all my personal social media logins in my private vault, but my wife and I share our Netflix login in the shared vault so we can both use it.
+For example, I have all my personal social media logins in my private vault.
+However, my wife and I share our Netflix login in the shared vault so we can both use it.

 - Standalone Company: This is an interesting feature that not everybody will agree with me on.
 You see, most internet browsers offer to store your passwords for free, such as the Google Chrome password manager.
 In addition to the fact that these only work within one specific browser only, I’m also not a big fan of trusting my password data with a company like Google whose primary source of income is building a user profile for the sake of advertising (the opposite of “privacy and security”!).
 I’m willing to pay a few extra dollars to pay a company whose sole purpose is to do one job: secure my passwords.